JK-8989/layout-1/README.md

-# image with texts around it
+# Centered image with texts around it

 This project was to create a layout which **an image is placed in the middle of text contents and the texts wrap around the image according to its shape**.